Frequently Asked Questions

 There is no out of pocket costs for the COVID-19 vaccine regardless of insurance or lack thereof.

 Physicians Immediate Care primarily offers the Moderna vaccine.
-Depending on the clinic location or availability, we may offer the Pfizer vaccine instead.
-Both of these vaccines require 2 doses to be fully effective.
+Depending on the clinic location or availability, we may offer the Pfizer or Johnson & Johnson vaccine instead.

 It’s complicated.
 But in a nutshell, the two available vaccines train our immune systems to make antibodies to the coronavirus spike proteins.
 This is similar to what would happen when we are exposed to COVID but – importantly – the vaccines work without making us sick with COVID and the antibodies made by the vaccines are currently much more effective.